 AATANK is completely batshit insane!
 As I watched it, I sat dumbfounded in front of my TV: I had anticipated a JAWS rip-off with a few musical interludes.
 What I got was three completely different films blended together and generously peppered with song and dance numbers.
 I felt like I was watching a Godfrey Ho flick!
 But apparently this is typical of Bollywood cinema (particularly Masala films), as filmmakers want to make sure viewers get their money’s worth.

-While not nearly as derivative of JAWS as THE LAST SHARK, AATANK does take a few things from the Spielberg classic.
+While not nearly as derivative as THE LAST SHARK, AATANK does take a few things from the Spielberg classic.
 The shark’s first appearance vaguely mirrors the opening of JAWS, as Suzy swims out into the sea, while her husband drunkenly passes out on the beach.
 Also, later in the film, Chief Kahn (the head of the village’s police department), Jesu, and a somewhat familiar-looking fisherman draw the shark in with bait attached to wooden barrels, then attack it with harpoons.

 And heck, the film even goes one step further and rips off JAWS 2 by having the rampaging shark attack a helicopter, which leads to one of my favorite moments in the movie.
 The shark leaps out of the water and smacks into the (toy) chopper, causing it to crash into Alphonso’s boat.
 Alphonso is launched into the air, then impaled by a well-timed harpoon from Jesu!
 It’s simply astonishing!
 (This is what cinema was created for I tell you!)